Bettina Arndt: Sex therapist credentials

 Arndt has never been registered as a health practitioner.
-In 2020, an article published by the New Matilda website pointed out that the media and publishers have frequently misrepresented Arndt as a psychologist, clinical psychologist or doctor.
+In 2020, an investigation by the New Matilda uncovered how media and publishers frequently misrepresented Arndt as a psychologist, clinical psychologist or doctor.
 The back cover of the 2009 edition of her book The Sex Diaries states that "Bettina Arndt is a clinical psychologist" and "she draws on her thirty-five years of experience as a sex therapist and psychologist".
 Arndt, however, is not a registered psychologist, clinical psychologist, or medical doctor, nor does she have a doctoral degree.
-The article criticised Arndt for distributing material containing these misrepresentations without correcting them.
+The article pointed out that Arndt herself distributed material containing these misrepresentations without correcting them.
 In response, Arndt stated that she never described herself in this way, saying that "I've had a 45-year career.
 I say I trained as a clinical psychologist, I explain my career, whenever I'm asked to do a CV or put it out publicly.
 But people still introduce me in the wrong way."
 When she began her career, she did not need to register as a psychologist, but registration was introduced by the Psychologists Act 1989 (NSW).
 The Australian Health Practitioner Regulation Agency (AHPRA) investigated the allegations but declined to take legal action, instead cautioning Arndt, strongly urging her to take action when the media and publishers described her qualifications incorrectly and to avoid promoting content where she had been described incorrectly.